Links & Resources

 The Vermont Energy Investment Corporation (VEIC) is a nonprofit organization dedicated to reducing the economic and environmental costs of energy consumption through cost-effective energy efficiency and renewable technologies.
 VEIC brings expertise and skill to the transportation sector, as demonstrated in the electrical and thermal efficiency realm.
 They develop transportation efficiency implementation programs and policy development and advocacy.

-Driving Green: Ultimate Guide to Eco-Friendly Cars.
-Information on hybrids, electrics, alternative fuels, and how to be a greener driver.
+fueleconomy.gov: Information on hybrids, electrics, and how to be a more efficient and greener driver

 Green Energy Times offers the most up-to-date and detailed information on energy in Vermont and beyond.
 Published by Nancy Rae Mallery out of Bradford, VT, G.E.T. is published bi-monthly and distributed around 85% of the state.
 It is offered for free at distribution locations; subscription is available for home delivery.
 It is also available online.
 G.E.T. "gets" it when it comes to unnecessary vehicle idling, understanding the low-hanging fruit energy savings benefits of simply turning off the key, with ongoing coverage of the idling issue.